alberttheprince/popcornrp-pets/README.md

 ![image](https://github.com/alberttheprince/popcornrppets/assets/85725579/646cc193-8180-434f-a61b-58458cb900de)

-# How do I add a pet to keep-companion?

-Please check the readme for keep-companion.
-You are on your own with adding these as pets.
-It's easy if you take the time to look through the resource files.

 ## 6. Armadillo

 Created by and for the Popcorn RP community and released to the FiveM community to use!